Nadège Vanhée’s Return to the Equestrian Logic of Objects

 source: Vogue Runway

-Importantly, the Plume also occupies a different conceptual space from Hermès’ primary icons.
-It does not compete directly with the Birkin or Kelly.
-Instead, it operates as a complementary structure—one that expands the range of Hermès’ handbag ecosystem.
+The Plume also occupies a different conceptual space from Hermès’ primary icons.
+It doesn’t compete with the Birkin or Kelly.
+It operates as a complementary structure, expanding the range of the house’s handbag ecosystem rather than crowding it.

-This ability to revive archival designs without disrupting existing hierarchies is one of the brand’s greatest strengths.
+This ability to revive archival designs without disrupting hierarchy is one of Hermès’ key advantages.

 – Mini Plume